Johnson calls on Columbia University president to resign during tense news conference | KRDO

 GOP Rep. Chip Roy of Texas, who has been publicly critical of Johnson’s leadership, wrote on X: “I’ve had my strong disagreements on spending / foreign aid – but I applaud @SpeakerJohnson for going to Columbia.”

-Johnson said on Wednesday he met with Shafik and asked her to take immediate action to address the unrest.
+Johnson said at the news conference he met with Shafik and asked her to take immediate action to address the unrest.

 “We met briefly with the president and her top officials right before we came out on the steps here.
 We encouraged her to take immediate action and stamp this out and our feeling is that they have not acted to restore order on the campus,” he said.